Imagine Machu Picchu. Spectacular, historic, utterly iconic. And then magnify the history and minus the tourists, and you’ve got a sense of Kuelap.

 We handpick all of our accommodation on all our trips, ensuring comfort, safety and an insight into the local culture.
 But this really is a special one.
-The lodge you stay at in Northern Peru was built for the sole purpose of providing views of the awe-inspiring Gocta Falls.
+If you visit Northern Peru with our sister company, Peregrine (trip here), you stay at a lodge built for the sole purpose of providing views of the awe-inspiring Gocta Falls.

 In other words, it sits nestled in the Andes, oriented towards the waterfall and is surrounded by all the gardens, pools, terraces and llamas (!) you could wish for.